 This table sets out the results of the survey which lists the current energy-related features of this home.
 Each element is assessed by the national calculation methodology; 1 star = very poor (least efficient), 2 stars = poor, 3 stars = average, 4 stars = good and 5 stars = very good (most efficient).
 The assessment does not take into consideration the condition of an element and how well it is working.
 'Assumed' means that the insulation could not be inspected and an assumption has been made in the methodology, based on age and type of construction.
-See the addendum section on the last page of this report for further information relating to items in the table.

 Element Description Energy Efficiency Environmental

-Walls Sandstone or limestone, as built, no insulation (assumed) ★★☆☆☆ ★★☆☆☆
+Walls Sandstone or limestone, with internal insulation Solid brick, with internal insulation

 Roof (another dwelling above) -

-Floor (another dwelling below) -
+Floor (other premises below) -

-Windows Fully double glazed ★★★★☆ ★★★★☆
+Windows Single glazed

 Main heating Room heaters, electric

-Main heating controls Programmer and appliance thermostats ★★★★☆ ★★★★☆
+Main heating controls Appliance thermostats ★★★★ ☆ ★★★★ ☆

 Secondary heating None

-Hot water No system present: electric immersion assumed
+Hot water Electric immersion, standard tariff

 Lighting No low energy lighting